Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Asymptotically Optimal Procedures

-\end{proof} In order to propose an \gls{ao} stopping rule for the problem of sequential joint detection and estimation, it has to be shown that the expected value of $\gDiv(\obsSeq)$ exists and is finite for all $n>0$.
+It is now left to show that $G$ is positive and finite with probability one.
+According to \cref{ass:fishInf}, the trace of the inverse of \gls{fim} is positive and finite with probability one.
+Moreover, as $\estCostDiv[m]$, $m\in\{1,\ldots,M\}$, are positive, we can conclude that $P(0<G<\infty)=1$. \end{proof} In order to propose an \gls{ao} stopping rule for the problem of sequential joint detection and estimation, it has to be shown that the expected value of $\gDiv(\obsSeq)$ exists and is finite for all $n>0$.
 This is stated in the following lemma. \begin{lemma} Let $\gDiv(\obsSeq)$ be as defined above, then, under the assumptions stated in \cref{sec:assumptions}, it holds that